cgreenhalgh/musiccodes/docs/fileformat.md

 Code variables, e.g. `x`.
 Constraints, e.g. `x<10`.
 Variable corresponds to `([A-G]#?[0-9]*)|([0-9]+(\.[0-9]+)?)`, i.e. note name with optional octave number or number (integer or float).

 Compound code, prefix `:` code (opt.) `:` constraint expression

+## `example`

+(added 2016-05-12; not yet implemented)

+An example of some playing, including its raw notes (and potentially audio), and its associated code-like representation.
+Encoded as a JSON objects with properties:
+- `title` - the name of the clip
+- `rawnotes` - an array of raw `note`s (see below)
+- `codeformat` - codeformat to use

+A `note` is a JSON object with properties:
+- `freq` - the frequency of the note in Hz
+- `time`: time, seconds, since 'start'
+- `velocity`: MIDI-style note velocity (volume), 0-127
+- `duration` - the duration of the notes, seconds
+- `group` - ID (number) of stream group note is assigned to with current parameters, or undefined.

+## Future Work

+Future work:
+- rework codeformat specification, perhaps as separate file-wide set of options
+- rework stream group parameters to include more options: minfreq, maxfreq, minvelocity, maxvelocity, mergepolicy (generalises monophonic)
+- support multiple stream group parameter sets per file